Body Mass Index (BMI) (PI12)

 Being either underweight (for example, because of under-nutrition) or overweight or obese (where an abnormal or excessive amount of fat accumulates in the body) increases a person’s risk of poor physical health.
 Both are risk factors for future illness.

-At June 2022, 62% (or around 152,000) of Indigenous regular clients had their BMI calculated, 38% (93,700) had not.
+At June 2023, 61% (or around 152,000) of First Nations regular clients aged 18 and over had their BMI calculated, 39% (97,300) had not (Figure 1).

-Body Mass Index, by reporting period
+Whether Body Mass Index (MBI) was calculated by reporting period

 Data supporting this visualisation are available in Excel supplementary data tables at Data.